-The Council of Australian Governments (COAG) Energy Council is a Ministerial forum for the Commonwealth, states and territories and New Zealand, and is responsible for pursuing priority issues of national significance and key reforms in the energy and resources sectors.
+The Council of Australian Governments Energy Council (COAG Energy Council) is a Ministerial forum for the Commonwealth, states and territories and New Zealand, and is responsible for pursuing priority issues of national significance and key reforms in the energy and resources sectors.

-The Council is chaired by the Commonwealth Minister for the Environment and Energy, the Hon Josh Frydenberg MP, with the Commonwealth Minister for Resources and Northern Australia, Deputy Prime Minister the Hon Barnaby Joyce MP, representing resources matters.
+The COAG Energy Council is chaired by the Honourable Minister for Energy and Emissions Reduction, Angus Taylor, with the Honourable Minister for Minister for Resources, Water and Northern Australia, Keith Pitt, representing resources matters.

 - the Australian Energy Market Commission (AEMC)—the rule maker and market development adviser